7 Best Beaches in Sintra, Portugal

 As a result, you can choose where you swim at Foz do Lizandro: in the sea (which is pretty cold!) or in the River.
 Aside from that, the beach is semi-curated.

-You can find a few umbrellas that are free to use but most of the beach is wild and you will need to bring your own things.
+You can find a few umbrellas that are free to use.
+However, most of the beach is wild and you will need to bring your own things.

 There is no public transport to Foz do Lizandro.
-You need your own vehicle to reach it.
+You need your own vehicle to get there.

 Contributed by Annelies of Travelers and Dreamers